The Best Pellet Grills and Smokers of 2024

 Q. How do I clean my pellet grill?

 It is best to clean the grates or racks after each barbecuing session while they are still hot.
-You should also clean the main body of the pellet grill every three to five uses to ensure it stays in tip-top operating condition.
+You will also want to clean the main body of the pellet grill every three to five uses to ensure it stays in tip-top operating condition.
 Use a putty knife to scrape any buildup from the inside of the lid and around the body.
 Using a shop vac to remove all the debris you’ve scraped loose is a good idea, though household vacuums are not recommended because the fat and oils can cause damage.
 Those who don’t have a shop vac can either dedicate a steel dustpan and brush to the task or use a paint scraper to drag the waste into a bin.
 Wipe down the inside and outside of the pellet grill, and then reassemble it.